-Rec. # OAG Accepted?
-Yes / No Recommendations Actions Planned & Target Date(s) Assessment of Progress to date and Actions Taken (APPA update) 4.
-We recommend that as long as fee-for-service and alternative payment remain The Ministry will refresh its organizational structure and capacity to ensure the effective management of physician compensation policies and programs.
+Rec. # Accepted?
+Yes / No 2 OAG Recommendations Actions Planned & Target Date(s) 3 Assessment of Progress to date 4 and Actions Taken 5 (APPA update) 4.
+Yes We recommend that as long as fee-for-service and alternative payment remain significant funding models for physician services in British Columbia: 4.1 the Ministry of Health should ensure that it has the degree of influence necessary to align funding with health system priorities; 4.2 fees and contracts are adjusted on a regular basis so The Ministry will refresh its organizational structure and capacity to ensure the effective management of physician compensation policies and programs.
 Target Date: June 2017 Fully implemented Update 29/03/19: A Compensation Policy and Programs Branch (CPPB) was created in July 2015 and assumed oversight for all physician compensation policy and programs in the Ministry, which were previously managed across a number of different parts of the organization.
-A reorganization occurred in 2018 to ensure adequate and appropriate focus on work required to support the Ministry's Strategic Priorities; but a subsequent reorganization in 2020 repatriated the Alternative Payments Program (APP) back to the branch.
+A subsequent reorganization occurred in 2018 to ensure adequate and appropriate focus on work required to support the Ministry's Strategic Priorities.
 The Ministry has also increased its capacity in the area of health human resource economics and analytics and consolidated its analytical resources within a single division.
 The Doctors of BC, through the Physician Services Committee, have acknowledged the need to align funding with the Ministry's priorities.

 Rec. # Accepted?
-Yes / No OAG Recommendations Actions Planned & Target Date(s) Assessment of Progress to date and Actions Taken (APPA update) physician compensation reflects changes in the knowledge, skills, time and technology required to deliver a service; and 4.3 the health authorities adhere to negotiated ranges and rates, work as one entity to negotiate expectations, and document the rationale for any non-adherence to negotiated ranges and rates.
+Yes / No 2 OAG Recommendations Actions Planned & Target Date(s) 3 Assessment of Progress to date 4 and Actions Taken 5 (APPA update) physician compensation reflects changes in the knowledge, skills, time and technology required to deliver a service; and 4.3 the health authorities adhere to negotiated ranges and rates, work as one entity to negotiate expectations, and document the rationale for any non-adherence to negotiated ranges and rates.
 The Ministry will conduct a high-level review of health authority physician human resource management structures, processes and capacity as well as the role of the Health Employers' Association of BC (HEABC) in supporting effective physician human resource management.
 Target Date: November 2015 Fully implemented Update 20/02/20: Through the Provincial Health Workforce Planning Process, established in 2016/17, the Ministry works collaboratively with health authorities to ensure that the supply, mix and distribution of physicians and the broader health workforce is aligned with patient and population health needs across BC.
 As part of this process, the Ministry has clearly defined and communicated expectations for health authorities through policy and detailed instructions.
 As a result of this collaborative work, the Provincial Health Workforce Strategy 2018/19-2020/21 was released in April 2018.
 In recent years, health authorities have increased their corporate capacity to engage in physician workforce planning.
 The Ministry supports this work and is actively addressing data gaps and other barriers at the health system level.
 In 2019/20, the Ministry and Health Authorities embarked on a new provincial health workforce planning cycle.
 A clear focus of this work was aligning health authority workforce planning with provincial-level strategic direction and ensuring cross-system plans are in place to address the highest priority issues and challenges.
 The Provincial Health Workforce Strategy is being updated to reflect this work.
 The Ministry continues to maximize the HEABC Physician Services Secretariat to provide the Ministry and HAs with more capacity to manage local, regional and provincial physician resource issues in a more effective and consistent way.